symfony/symfony-docs/configuration/external_parameters.rst

     .. caution::

-        In order to ease extraction of the resource from the URL, The leading ``/`` is trimed from the ``path`` component.
+        In order to ease extraction of the resource from the URL, the leading ``/`` is trimmed from the ``path`` component.

     .. versionadded:: 4.3

         The ``url`` processor was introduced in Symfony 4.3.

 ``env(query_string:FOO)``
-    Parses an encoded string as if it were the query string passed via a URL.
+    Parses the query string part of the given URL and returns its components as an associative array.

     .. code-block:: bash